sagemath/trac_to_gh/Issue 911.md

 # Issue 911: hash() on Graph objects changes as the object is mutated

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/911

 Original creator: cwitty